stacksgov/sips/sips/sips/sip-009-nft-standard.md

 NFT smart contract shall implement the trait defined at `ST314JC8J24YWNVAEJJHQXS5Q4S9DX1FW5Z9DK9NT.nft-trait` as well as satisfy the additional conditions.
 The trait has three functions:
-* `last-token-id` does not take any arguments and returns the highest number that is used as an identifier for any NFT.
+* `get-last-token-id` does not take any arguments and returns the highest number that is used as an identifier for any NFT.
 This is the upper limit when iterating through all NFTs.
+* `get-token-uri` takes an NFT identifier and returns a response containg a URI pointing to meta data of the given identifier.
+The URI is wrapped as an optional, which means if the corresponding NFT exists or the contract does not maintain meta data the response is `(ok none)`, otherwise, e.g. `(ok (some "https://example.com"))`.
+The length of the returned uri is limited to 256.
+The specification of the meta data should be covered in a separate SIP.
 * `get-owner` takes an NFT identifier and returns a response containing the principal owning the NFT for the given identifier.
 The principal is wrapped as an optional, which means if the corresponding NFT does not exists the response is `(ok none)`, otherwise, e.g. `(ok (some 'ST12...))`.
 The owner can be a contract principal.
 * `transfer` takes an NFT identifier, a sender principal and a receiver principal.
 The function changes the ownership of the NFT for the given identifier.
 The change has to be reflected in the `get-owner` function, for details see implementation rules.